harlanhaskins/Grades/README.md

 If your class has any more specific logic, such as the final replacing a test score or anything, just perform those changes inside `withFinal(_:)`.

+Otherwise, if your class has no specific logic, then you can represent it with an instance of `AnyClassGrade`, which performs simple averaging.

 # Example

-There's an example Economics class grade in the tests folder.
+There are example Economics and Spanish class grades in the tests folder.

 # Author